genie-team/graphql-genie/docs/sdl.md

 	*  The field will automatically be updated when the record is updated
 	*  Must be of type DateTime
 *  **@storeName(value: String!)**
-	*  If you want the actual name of the type in your backend store to be something other than based off the type name
+	*  If you want the actual name of the type in your backend store to be something other than based off the type name.
+Using this you can effectively rename your type without actually migrating any data
 	*  Interfaces and Unions
 		*  With Genie when using Interfaces and Unions only one actual backend store type will be created for an Interface/Union.
 For example if you had the interface `Animal` and two types `Dog` and `Cat` that implement it will create the actual store type `Animal_Cat_Dog`.
 The backend type is a alphabatized union separated by _.
 		*  If in the future you add a `Monkey` genie will then use `Animal_Cat_Dog_Monkey` as the store name, which would make you unable to access data created previously.
 In this case you want to use the @storeName directive and set it to `Animal_Cat_Dog`.
 Or if you predicted this possibility  you could set the store name on the interface to `Animal` and never worry about adding new types that implement that interface.